k-barton/komodor/README.md

       * R documentation (.Rd files, *work in progress*)
       * [Rmarkdown](https://cran.r-project.org/package=rmarkdown)
         (.Rmd files, *work in progress*)
+* syntax checking
 * code completion
-* syntax checking
 * R object browser (sidebar)
 * toolbar with commonly used commands
-* R help window inside Komodo
+* R help window
 * R package manager
-* change R working directory from Places
+* change R working directory from Places (context menu)

-A socket connection is used to communicate with **R**.
+Socket connection is used to communicate with **R**.
 No additional R packages are required, however the socket server in R environment is implemented in Tcl, so your R installation needs to have Tcl capability (`capabilities("tcltk")`).